chriskiehl/re-wx/docs/main-concepts.md

 Very often, you'll want to take some action when a component is added to the GUI.
 In re-wx, we call this event _mounting_, and Component has a special hook method for this event called `component_did_mount()`.
 You can override this method in your class to handle any one-time initialization actions that you want to take place in the UI.

-It's important to understand the difference between the Component's _initialization_ and when the wx.Object is actually mounted onto a Window.
-What
+It's important to understand the difference between the Component's _initialization_ and when the wx.Object is actually _mounted_ onto a Window.
+Initialization is what happens when your `__init__` method is called by re-wx.
+It is where you setup your state and any instance variables you may want.
+The key thing here is that _no WX widgets have been created at the time of initialization_.
+So, for instance, if you tried to access any part of the wx.Window, you'd get an undefined error.